ShaikRahim53/Healzo/README.md

-# Healzo - Patient Portal
+# Healzo - Patient Por

 A full-stack web application for managing patient medical documents (PDFs) with upload, download, and deletion capabilities.